Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 Before Your Massage

-- Shower beforehand — it’s basic courtesy, especially before an oil massage
+- Shower beforehand.
+It’s basic courtesy, especially before an oil massage

 - Keep valuables in a locker or your bag